 The exercise also showed the extent to which community information campaigns and participation can help to overcome the challenges associated with reaching additional vulnerable populations such as refugees and asylum seekers.

-Developing the National Statistics Sectoral Strategic Plan for improved IDP statistics (2021-ongoing)
+Developing the National Statistics Sectoral Strategic Plan for improved IDP statistics (2021-2023)

-The Somalia National Bureau of Statistics (SNBS) is working to include IDPs in the update of the country’s National Strategy for the Development of Statistics (NSDS) for 2022-2023.
-Following a request for technical support from the Expert Group on Refugee, IDP and Statelessness Statistics (EGRISS) in May 2021, JIPS on behalf of EGRISS has been supporting the SNBS to develop a standalone IDP Strategic Statistics Sectoral Plan.
-Finalized in February 2023, the plan strengthens the capacity of the Bureau, enhances coordination, and establishes a system for the inclusion of IDPs in official data sources in Somalia.
+The Somalia National Bureau of Statistics (SNBS) has set up a plan for the inclusion of IDPs in national statistics in line with the International Recommendations on IDP Statistics (IRIS).
+Following a request for technical support from the Expert Group on Refugee, IDP and Statelessness Statistics (EGRISS) in May 2021, JIPS on behalf of EGRISS has been supporting the SNBS to develop a standalone IDP Statistics Sectoral Plan to be included in the update of the National Strategy for the Development of Statistics.
+Finalised in February 2023, the plan’s objective is to strengthen the capacity of the Bureau, enhance coordination, and establish a system for the inclusion of IDPs in official data sources.

 Key outputs this far: